Don't Smile at Me

-The release of seven singles from 2016 to 2018 supported Don't Smile at Me.
-"Ocean Eyes" (2016) and "Idontwannabeyouanymore" (2017) were both sleeper hits, charting on the US Billboard Hot 100 and UK Singles Chart.
-"Bellyache" (2017) reached the top five on the Billboard Bubbling Under Hot 100 chart for a milestone of 32 weeks, while "Copycat" (2017) peaked at number 12 on the chart.
+Seven singles were released to support Don't Smile at Me.
+"Ocean Eyes" and "Idontwannabeyouanymore" were both sleeper hits, charting on the US Billboard Hot 100 and UK Singles Chart.
+"Bellyache" reached the top five on the Billboard Bubbling Under Hot 100 chart for a milestone of 32 weeks, while "Copycat" peaked at number 12 on the chart.
 Eilish embarked on the Don't Smile at Me Tour and Where's My Mind Tour in 2017 and 2018, respectively, to further promote the EP.

 The EP received generally favorable reviews from music critics, with many praising the music and Eilish's vocals.
-"Hostage" (2017) received a nomination for Best Cinematography at the 2019 MTV Video Music Awards.
+"Hostage" received a nomination for Best Cinematography at the 2019 MTV Video Music Awards.
 Don't Smile at Me was commercially successful, reaching number 14 on the US Billboard 200 and number 12 on the UK Albums Chart.
 It entered the top 10 in many other countries, including Lithuania, where it reached number one.

-Re-issued under the title of Don't Smile at Me: December reissue, the EP included a previously released single, "&Burn" (2017) with Vince Staples.
+The EP was later reissued on December 22, 2017, to include the single, "&Burn" with Vince Staples.
 The song was certified gold in the United States by the Recording Industry Association of America (RIAA).
-Don't Smile at Me: Expanded edition was released later.
-It includes two previously released singles, "Lovely" (2018) with Khalid and "Bitches Broken Hearts" (2018).
+An expanded edition of the EP was released on digital platforms and features two more previously released singles, "Lovely" with Khalid and "Bitches Broken Hearts".
 "Lovely" was commercially successful, peaking at number 64 on the Billboard Hot 100 and number 47 on the UK Singles Chart.
 "Bitches Broken Hearts" was certified platinum in the US and Canada by the RIAA and Music Canada (MC), respectively.

 Background

 In July 2017, Eilish told Billboard that "each track off Don't Smile at Me will follow a distinct plot".
 She explained, "The only tie-together?
-I'm pretty sure I don’t have any songs that are about how much I love someone.
+I'm pretty sure I don't have any songs that are about how much I love someone.
 They're all either about like, 'I hate you,' or 'you make me hate me'."'

 Eilish spoke about the EP's title: "My EP is called Don't Smile at Me for a lot of reasons, but one of them would be when [someone tells you], 'Smile.
 Why aren't you smiling?
 It's so much more beautiful when you smile.'
 Everyone's taught to smile.
 Girls are like, 'Look happy, look like you're having fun!'
 I'm not gonna look like anybody except what I am.
 I want to impress myself."
 Eilish and her brother Finneas O'Connell wrote most of the material for Don't Smile at Me.
 Finneas produced the EP in its entirety.
 Studio personnel John Greenham and Rob Kinelski handled the mastering and mixing, respectively.